-From the commencement of the 2023 NCIB in April 2023 up to March 31, 2024, the REIT had repurchased 987,972 Units for \$9,044 at a weighted average price of \$9.15 per Unit under the 2023 NCIB which represented an inferred distribution yield of approximately 18.7%(2).
-Subsequent to March 31, 2024, the REIT repurchased and cancelled an additional 159,560 Units and 92,013 Units for \$1,457 and \$850, respectively, under the 2023 NCIB and 2024 NCIB at a weighted average price of \$9.13 and \$9.24 per Unit representing an inferred distribution yield of 18.7%(2) and 18.5%(2).
+Subsequent to June 30, 2024, the REIT repurchased an additional 96,700 Units for \$863 under the 2024 NCIB at a weighted average price of \$8.92 per Unit representing an inferred distribution yield of 19.1%(2).
 The REIT has utilized substantially all of the capital previously used to fund distributions to REIT Unitholders for Unit repurchases under the NCIB.